hifakhri95/starter-hugo-academic/content/home/experience.md

         1. Developing embedded software for mechanical ventilator using eps32 micro-controller, free RTOS, and C++ language.
         2. Developing PLC software to acquire data from industrial machines/sensors, process the data, and send the data to the internet using MQTT/OPCUA protocol.

-  - title: Professor of Semiconductor Physics
+  - title: Embedded Software Engineer
     company: Keihin RnD Center
     company_url: ''
     company_logo: ''